 The reported rod catch from the wild salmon and sea trout tagging scheme was adjusted to take into account the numbers of fish that have been caught by anglers who have not returned their logbook.
 The adjustment follows Small (1991).
 In some instances, directly reported rod catches from IFI Regional Fisheries officers or rod catch data from managed fisheries (private owners who maintain reliable records), provided these have been vouched for by IFI officers, have also been used.
 Angling logbook returns have seen a steady return rate averaging around 70% in recent years.
-However, the 2018 and 2019 logbook returns dipped to c.
-57%.
+However, since 2018 logbook returns have dipped to c.
+60%.